thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 },
 ```

+We run script commands listed in our `package.json` by typing `npm run` followed by the name we gave the command.

 ```shell
 npm run knex migrate:currentVersion
 ```

-Create a new migration.
+Create a new migration by using the `migrate:make` command.

 ```shell
 npm run knex migrate:make tracks
 ```

+This creates a `migration` folder in the root directory of your project (unless it already existed) and adds a tracks migration file into the folder.

 ```shell
 ls -hal
 ls -hal migrations
 ```

+Check the migration status again.

 ```shell
 npm run knex migrate:currentVersion
 ```

 Migrations are how we define and update our database schema.
+Open the tracks migration file, delete the boilerplate code, and type in the following code.

 ```javascript
 'use strict';